 Wonderful thing about your credit card is that is comes with a transaction list of your business expenses with dates and even exchange rates for foreign currency purchases.
 You wont be wondering where all your money went – as can be the case with cash!

 Use your statements and transaction lists to monitor your credit card for any unauthorised transactions.
 This is actually more common than you might think and these transactions can often be covered by the credit card insurance.

 In the case of disputed transactions, raise the issue with your supplier first and then with your credit card supplier.

-You don’t have to “pay” for expenses right away.
+Another bonus: You don’t have to “pay” for expenses right away.
 Let the credit card company pay now and you can “defer” payment by paying off your credit card balance each month to avoid paying any interest!

 Can you tell I like credit cards?
 When used the right way, can be a great tool for your business.

 But: Only provide your credit card details to a trusted supplier.
 Suppliers will keep your details on record.
 You can find out more about credit and procurement cards here.

 Very occasionally in Australia and with decreasing frequency in the US, you may need to pay by cheque/check.
 Make sure you put all the details on the butt for future reference.

 Make sure: The funds are available when the cheque/check eventually does banked.
 Don’t forget those unbanked cheques/checks!

 Again, have a system for recording when cheques/checks are written and then cashed.
 You can also cancel a cheque/check if required.